adjohnston/web-progressions-notes/11-web-authentication-a-future-without-passwords?.md

 ### Some ways to help
 We tried…

--one time passcodes
+- one time passcodes
--password aggregators
+- password aggregators
--2 factor auth (sms hacking)
+- 2 factor auth (sms hacking)

 ---